 One to two weeks after surgery, you will return to the hospital for a follow-up with your doctor.

-In the United States and abroad, research has demonstrated that this procedure is a vital tool for diagnosing mesothelioma.
-Numerous studies report that diagnostic thoracoscopy is simpler, safer, less painful and virtually just as reliable as thoracotomy, a much more invasive chest surgery with higher rates of morbidity and mortality.
+In the U.S. and abroad, research has demonstrated this procedure is a vital tool for diagnosing mesothelioma.
+Numerous studies report that diagnostic thoracoscopy is simpler, safer, less painful and virtually just as reliable as thoracotomy.

 In one study involving 188 patients with pleural mesothelioma, doctors performed a thoracoscopy to obtain biopsy samples.
 A French panel of mesothelioma specialists later tested the biopsy results in the lab and confirmed the presence of mesothelioma in all patients.